yipengsun/server-user-config/README.md

 # server-user-config
-Sample nix-based user config for our server
+Sample nix-based user config for our server.